“Hey, sleepy, what are you doing up so late?” said Kel as Marian shuffled drowsily into the kitchen.

 “Good, huh?” he said.
 There was sadness in his eyes.
 The airline hadn’t called.
-There was something unspoken welling up between them but Kel buried as soon as it had appeared.
+There was something unspoken welling up between them that Kel buried as soon as it had appeared.

 “I’ll just do these quickly and I’ll come back to bed.”
 He rose and gathered the plates, the spoon from Oliver’s hand.

 Marian took Oliver to the sink and rinsed his face.
 “Spit,” she said as he swished the water round.
 She carried him to the stairs but half-way up she paused.
 She looked back down the dark steps, the corridor, and suddenly yearned for Kel.
 She thought about the dream, the details now obscuring and scattering, and the heavy sense of hostility and predatory menace; a turmoil that she struggled to revisit in a full sense—there was only now the lingering atmosphere of peril.
 Oliver was breathing faster than usual.
 She gently pulled his thumb from his mouth.
 “Come on now,” she whispered.
 She continued up the stairs and in the children’s room laid him in his bed, kissing his forehead and petting smooth his airy brown hair—he immediately began sucking at his thumb again, silent.
 She stood in the center of the room for a while with Oliver’s gaze trained on her, felt the breeze that broke silently through the window, billowed the curtains gently.
 And Marian felt something like déjà vu.
 In the far distance a car horn, the shimmer of leaves in the gum tree—she looked around, felt at the ambience and at the dark with her senses, at the impression of memories rushing backward against the tide and meeting somehow at the present.
 Katy was sound asleep.